 What this all means is that the regulation of equine supplements is essentially non-existent.
 You take some substances that are GRAS, throw them in a bucket or bottle, make some vague, non-specific claim for the product, and voila(!), you’re on your way to your very own supplement company.
 Horse supplements don’t require government approval as long as the additives are either approved, or generally recognized as safe.
 There are a couple of organizations that can make recommendations, but nobody has to listen to them.
 Individual states may have regulations, but that doesn’t do much to deter the supplement industry juggernaut.

-THE GREY(ER) ZONE: And, just when you think that this couldn’t get any more confusing, you run into things like herbal products, probiotics (supposedly live bacteria – except research has shown that there generally isn’t any live bacteria), and prebiotics (things that aren’t live bacteria, but that live bacteria supposedly like).
+THE GREY(ER) ZONE: And, just when you think that this couldn’t get any more confusing, you run into things like herbal products, probiotics (supposedly live bacteria – except research has shown that there generally aren’t any live bacteria), and prebiotics (things that aren’t live bacteria, but that live bacteria supposedly like).
 These aren’t recognized as nutritional, so they really aren’t covered by the industry groups (as much as the industry groups cover anything).
 And, they aren’t recognized as drugs.
 So, as little consumer protection as exists in the horse nutritional supplement industry, there’s even less – imagine that – when it comes to these products.

 Bottom line?
 When it comes to supplements for your horse, you’re pretty much on your own.
 Nobody is really looking out for your interests.